Age of Dinosaurs

-Age of Dinosaurs is a 2013 low budget science fiction action film directed by Joseph J. Lawson and starring Ronny Cox and Treat Williams.
+Age of Dinosaurs is a 2013 American science fiction action film directed by Joseph J. Lawson and starring Ronny Cox and Treat Williams.

 Plot

 Using flesh-regeneration machines, Genetisharp (a biotech company) creates a set of living dinosaurs and pterosaurs from a strand of DNA.
 The creatures escape and terrorize Los Angeles.
 These prehistoric animals include a giant Ceratosaurus, raptorlike Carnotaurus, building-climbing Spinosaurus, and brutal Pteranodon.
 The final battle is on the Hollywood Sign, and the dinosaurs are all destroyed when they are run into a collapsing building due to them being drawn there by scent.